metabase/metabase/docs/questions/query-builder/expressions-list.md

 ### year

-Takes a datetime and returns an integer with the number of the year.
+Takes a datetime and returns the year as an integer.

 Syntax: `year([datetime column)`.